SushilKushwaha/CinemaGhar/README.md

 # Online Movie Ticket Booking App

 The Online Movie Ticket Booking App is a web application built with MERN Stack that allows users to book movie and show tickets.
-Users can browse available movies and shows,signin & signup, select seats, and make payments to secure their tickets.
+Users can browse available movies and shows, signin & signup, select seats, and make payments to secure their tickets.

 ## Features